dreamportdev/Osdev-Notes/Build_Process/BootProtocols.md

 ## Stivale 2
 Stivale 2 is a much newer protocol, designed for people making hobby operating systems.
 It sets up a number of things to make a new kernel developer's life easy.
 While multiboot 2 is about providing just enough to get the kernel going, keeping things simple for the bootloader, stivale2 creates more work for the bootloader (like initializing other cores, launching kernels in long mode with a pre-defined page map), which leads to the kernel ending up in a more comfortable development environment.
-The downside
+The downsides of this approach are that the bootloader may need to be more complex to handle the extra features, and certain restrictions are placed on the kernel.
+Like the alignment of sections, since the bootloader needs to set up paging for the kernel.

 It's spec it available [here](https://github.com/stivale/stivale/blob/master/STIVALE2.md), and there is a header available [here](https://github.com/stivale/stivale/blob/master/stivale2.h).
 You'll also need a copy of the limine bootloader to use it, available [here](https://github.com/limine-bootloader/limine).
 For an example on how to get started, see the official barebones [here](https://github.com/stivale/stivale2-barebones/), and check out the limine discord.

 It operates in a similar way to multiboot 2, by using a linked list of tags, although this time in both directions (kernel -> bootloader and bootloader -> kernel).
 Tags from the kernel to the bootloader are called `header_tag`s, and ones returned from the bootloader are called `struct_tag`s.
 Stivale 2 has a number of major differences to multiboot 2 though:

 - The kernel starts in 64-bit long mode, by default.
 No need for a protected mode stub to setup up some initial paging.
 - The kernel starts with the first 4GB of memory and any usable regions of memory identity mapped.
 - Stivale 2 also sets up a 'higher half direct map', or hhdm.
 This is the same identity map as the lower half, but it starts as the hhdm_offset returned in a struct tag when the kernel runs.
 The idea is that as long you ensure all your pointers are in the higher half, you can zero the bottom half of the page tables and easily be ready for userspace programs.
 No need to move code/data around.